OficialMark/RestPokeAPI/README.md

 - Docker:
 1. No terminal, navegue até a pasta com os arquivos
-2. use o comando "docker-compose up"
+2. use o comando `docker-compose up`

 ## Observações